ZmicierGT/fcore/readme.md

     'deposit_interval': 30,
     'inflation': 2.5,
     'period': period,
-    'margin_rec': 0.9,
+    'margin_rec': 0.9,  # Use some margin to test shorting
     'margin_req': 1
 }

 # Perform backtest using AI classification of signals with the help of the model trained above
 classification = MAClassification(**params, classifier=classifier)

-classification.calculate()  # It starts the calculation in a separate thread which allows you to make a parralel computations
+classification.calculate()  # It starts the calculation in a separate thread which allows you to make a parallel computations
-                            # if you use a Pyhon interpreter without GIL.
+                            # if you use a Python interpreter without GIL.
 ```

 Invoke **python -m quickstart.min_ma_classification** to run the example.